kokobd/cabal-hoogle/README.md

 Make sure to build `cabal-hoogle` with the exact same `Cabal` library as your `cabal-install`.
 You can use `cabal --version` to check the version of `Cabal` library.
 See [Installation](#installation).

+### Core libraries missing documentation

+If you are on macOS or Windows, and using `ghcup`, your `ghc` probably doesn't come with docs.
+See [this](https://gitlab.haskell.org/ghc/ghc/-/issues/20903) and [this](https://github.com/haskell/haskell-language-server/issues/208#issuecomment-1162169087) for details of the upstream issue.